Projects

 Problem

-The jobseeker frontend, serving 5-8M page views per day, was multiple major versions behind on Next.js, one behind on React, and carrying a next-intl v3 layer whose v4 migration was a breaking API change.
-Attempting it all in one branch would have been weeks of merge hell with no way to de-risk.
-A single regression could cost hundreds of thousands of pages in indexing or conversion on launch day.
+The jobseeker frontend, serving 5-8M page views per day, had drifted roughly three years behind across its dependency tree: Next.js multiple majors back, React a major behind, a next-intl v3 layer whose v4 migration was a breaking API change, an aging Nx workspace, and a long tail of transitive packages carrying security advisories and blocking each other.
+Attempting it all in one branch would have been weeks of merge hell with no way to de-risk, and a single regression on a critical organic-traffic site could cost hundreds of thousands of pages in indexing or conversion on launch day.

 Solution

-Broke the upgrade into a six-phase staged rollout on a long-lived feature branch: Nx 18 → 22, React 18 → 19, next-intl v3 → v4, Next.js 14 → 15 → 16.
-Each phase merged dev into the feature branch, repaired test drift, and deployed to a dedicated QA environment before the next phase started.
+Broke the modernization into a six-phase staged rollout on a long-lived feature branch: Nx 18 → 22, React 18 → 19, next-intl v3 → v4, Next.js 14 → 15 → 16, plus the dependent packages each major dragged with it.
+Every phase merged dev into the feature branch, repaired test drift, and deployed to a dedicated QA environment before the next one started.
 Repaired roughly 30 test suites broken by the React 19 and next-intl v4 API changes, and caught prod-build type errors that dev mode had silently tolerated.

 Outcome

-Carried the full jobseeker frontend through React 19 and next-intl v4 without a production regression.
+Now live in production.
+Carried the full jobseeker frontend from three years behind to current, through React 19, next-intl v4, and Next.js 16, without a production regression.
 Each phase shipped independently through QA, so rollback blast radius stayed small.
 The same branch picked up RBAC parity, the Better Auth migration, and a coverage jump from 59% to 90.92% along the way.

 Tech Stack